 def submit (uploaded_pdf, query, api_key):

-Note that we also need to pass the submit function to the form's submit button, we added in the previous section, as a callback.
+We also need to pass the submit function to the form's submit button as a callback:

 form.form_submit_button("Run", on_click=submit(uploaded_pdf=uploaded_pdf, query=query, api_key=st.session_state.open_ai_api_key))